yuanyuanlei-nlp/propaganda_emnlp_2023/README.md

 ## Citation
 If you are going to cite this paper, please use the form:

-Yuanyuan Lei, Ruihong Huang.
+Yuanyuan Lei and Ruihong Huang.
 2023.
 Discourse Structures Guided Fine-grained Propaganda Identification.
 In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing, Singapore.
 Association for Computational Linguistics.

 <br/>